geoSABINA/database/README.md

   1. Precise and refined location records for 82 tree species
   2. Precise and refined location records for 101 shrub species
   3. Atlas of distribution for 6,456 vascular plants
-  4. Atlas of distribution for XXX bryophytes.
+  4. Atlas of distribution for 1,252 bryophytes.

 - **Environmental variables:**
   Encompass climatic, edaphic, hydrological, and solar exposure factors at 250-meter resolution.